Please leave your comments by clicking on the 'Comments' link below the post.

 “A children's story that can only be enjoyed by children is not a good children's story in the slightest.”

-Thursday 8 March 2012
+Thursday, 8 March 2012

 Reminiscing on Women’s Day

 UPDATE - April 3, 2014 - Ever since the Nirbhaya gang rape incident on 16 December 2012, the views that I had stated in this post (dated March 8, 2012) have been shaken.
 That incident left me stunned and terrified.
-No amount of roses on Women's Day can pacify the Indian woman as long as horrific incidents like these continue to happen in the country.
+No amount of roses on Women's Day can pacify Indian women as long as horrific incidents like these continue to happen in the country.
 Every Woman's Day in India as of now needs to be celebrated as a day to be thankful for the fact that we are still alive and not yet attacked.

-Today is International Women’s day, a day which seems to me that only women seem to be wishing each other and some men for the heck of it.
+Today is International Women’s Day, a day which seems to me that only women seem to be wishing each other and some men for the heck of it.
 I guess many men must be wondering what’s with all the fuss for this particular day.
 I too tend to think along these lines.
 With a slight feminist overtone, I also tend to think that can’t every day be a woman’s day?

 I believe that the notion that women are comparatively weaker is all just in the mind.
 Notions of that nature just result in women creating some unreal fear within themselves and men think that women are incapable.
 Common sense should tell you that it is not physical strength that is being referred to here.
 This makes me go back a few years in time, during my college days.
 There were days when we had to head back home after college a little late in the evening.
 Anytime after 6 pm was considered relatively late back then in Kochi.
 I could see the concern in the eyes of those who enquired as to which bus stop I would get off from the public bus.
 The bus stop I had to get off was Boat Jetty which was considered to be a shady place later in the evening.
-But I guess that was ages ago but still people considered that area to be that way.
+But I guess that was ages ago but still, people considered that area to be that way.
 For me, it has always been a fairly crowded place teeming with people all around.
 I am also very aware of who is around me and I think that also helps to ward off unwanted advances.

 I recollect the concern many female college mates had if they had to travel after 6 pm back home.
 I used to wonder shouldn’t fear just set in if you can see something that is going to happen?
 Why should you just anticipate and mentally invite fear for no reason?
 I used to often wonder back then about all the activities women would be putting off for the next day just because they all had a Cinderella time of 6 pm to get back home!!